How To Transfer a Car Title in Texas

 3. Odometer Disclosure

-An odometer reading is necessary for a title transfer in Texas.
+An odometer reading is necessary for a title transfer in Texas if the vehicle is less than 20 years old.
 The seller will do the odometer disclosure, sign it, and include it in the vehicle title.
-It is important to mention that there are exceptions to the odometer disclosure rules.

 4. Inspection (if applicable)

-Vehicle inspections are needed for title transfer applications in Texas.
-However, it is not needed for just any type of car.
-Your vehicle will need an inspection, especially if there are no records of current inspection in the state’s database.
+Vehicle inspections are needed for title transfer applications in Texas if there are no records of current inspections in the state’s database.

-The inspection will cover the need to ensure that the vehicle attains the required safety standard and is thoroughly inspected for emissions.
-It is left for the seller to prove that the vehicle has never skipped any of the annual inspections.
+The inspection will ensure that the vehicle meets the required safety standard and emissions requirements.
+The seller must prove that the vehicle has never skipped any of the annual inspections.

 5. Fees and Tax